cloudblog004/fantasticfoodies/content/en/posts/1638-easiest-way-to-prepare-favorite-avocado-chicken-enchilada-casserole.md

 ##### Steps to make Avocado Chicken Enchilada Casserole:

 1. Preheat oven to 350.
-Combine sour cream, salsa verde, milk &amp; black pepper in a bowl.
+Combine sour cream, salsa verde, milk & black pepper in a bowl.
 Whisk together.
 1. Pour a layer of the sourcream mixture onto pan.
 Then cut tortillas in half and layer on top of mixture.
-1. Then take 1-1/2 cansof shredded chicken &amp; layer on top of tortillas.
-Then dice avocado in shell, scoop out &amp; layer on top of chicken.
+1. Then take 1-1/2 cansof shredded chicken & layer on top of tortillas.
+Then dice avocado in shell, scoop out & layer on top of chicken.
 1. Layer more sour cream mixture on top, then add 1/2 the bag of cheese.
-Repeat- layer tortillas, chicken, avocado, sour cream mixture &amp; rest of cheese.
+Repeat- layer tortillas, chicken, avocado, sour cream mixture & rest of cheese.
 1. Sprinkle black pepper on top if desired.
 Bake 50 minutes, then let cool for 5-10 minutes before serving.
 1. Ready to serve and ENJOY!